Roger Ingram: With Harry Connick Jr. and Lincoln Center

 In 1990, Ingram joined the newly formed big band of pianist Harry Connick Jr. He recorded three albums with Connick, working with him until the orchestra disbanded in 1993.
 The following year, he toured with singer Frank Sinatra.
-Later in 1994, he moved to New York City, joining Wynton Marsalis and his Lincoln Center Jazz Orchestra.
-He recorded three albums with Marsalis, including the Pulitzer Prize–winning Blood on the Fields.
+Later in 1994, he moved to New York City, joining Wynton Marsalis and the Lincoln Center Jazz Orchestra.
+He recorded three albums with Wynton Marsalis, including the Pulitzer Prize-winning Blood on the Fields.

 Ingram left Jazz at Lincoln Center in 1997 to tour and record with Ray Charles for two years.
-After touring with singer-songwriter Paul Anka, he joined the re-formed Harry Connick Jr. Bg Band in 1998 and recorded the Grammy nominated album Come by Me.
+After touring with singer-songwriter Paul Anka, he joined the re-formed Harry Connick Jr. Big Band in 1998 and recorded the Grammy-nominated album Come by Me.
 In April 2000, the Recording Industry Association of America (RIAA) gave that album a gold record certification.
 In the summer of 2001, he toured with the Count Basie Orchestra, returning to tour with Connick in November.
 Ingram has appeared on several of Connick's albums, including Blue Light, Red Light, When My Heart Finds Christmas, Songs I Heard, Harry for the Holidays, Thou Shalt Not, Chanson du Vieux Carre, Oh My NOLA, and What a Night!
 A Christmas Album.